 Healthy mothers 18-45 years old may be eligible to donate the cord blood in one of the AusCord participant hospitals.

 Healthy indigenous mothers delivering only at the Royal Darwin Hospital may be eligible to donate if they are 16 years or older.

-The mother will be asked to complete a questionnaire and give a blood sample which is tested for infectious diseases to determine eligibility.
+The mother will be asked to read About AusCord and Public Cord Blood Banking before providing informed consent, complete a questionnaire and give a blood sample which is tested for infectious diseases to determine eligibility.
 The mother’s blood is also HLA typed.

 After the baby’s birth, the blood remaining in the cord and placenta is collected into a blood collection bag.

 Once collected, the cord blood is stored frozen for future use.